-2015 Cowichan-Koksilah OCP Technical Background Report Section 7.7: Growth Management Policy
+2015 Cowichan-Koksilah OCP Section 7.7: Growth Management Policy

 This section points out a shortcoming in this current version of the OCP, that being the absence of a strategic growth management policy.
-Having a growth management policy is a legal requirement for official community plans; they not only serve to meet the housing development needs of the area but they also outline potential interface areas that could be at risk of wildfires.
+Having growth management policies is a legal requirement for official community plans; they not only serve to meet the housing development needs of the area but they also outline potential interface areas that could be at risk for wildfire.

-RECOMMENDATION #7: Consider reviewing and amending the Cowichan-Koksilah OCP to include a growth management policy which considers wildfire risk and other natural hazards during strategy development.
-By containing development within a specified area, the overall fire risk is lower than in areas of intermixed development, i.e. rural sprawl.
+RECOMMENDATION #5: Consider reviewing and amending the Koksilah OCP to include a growth management policy which considers wildfire risk and other natural hazards during strategy development.
+By containing development within a specified area, the overall fire risk is less than when compared to areas of intermixed development, i.e. rural sprawl.
 In intermixed or rural areas there is often the potential to have inadequate or unreliable water supply for suppression, as well as longer emergency response times.
 By constraining development, the CVRD can ensure that future development occurs where urban services, such as water for fire suppression, is available, reliable, and accessible.
 Overall intermix and rural areas are generally more vulnerable (at higher risk) for interface fires.